-Part 2: Equitable Services Calculation
+Part 2: Equitable Services Calculations

-A. Equitable Services Calculation for T itle I, Part A Help Description Calculation 1.
+A. Equitable Services Calculation for Title I, Part A Heln Description Calculat ion 1.
 Total low-income enrollment in LEA from participating Title I attendance areas 2.
-Total eligible low-income students attending private schools who reside in a participating (or skipped) Title I attendance area based or one of the following methods (select the method used): a) using the same measure of low income used to count public school children; b) using the results of a survey that, to the extent possible, protects the identity of families of private school students, and allowing such survey results to be extrapolated if complete actual data are unavailable; c) applying the low-income percentage of each participating public school attendance area, determined pursuant to this section to the number of private school children who reside in that school attendance area; or d) using an equated measure of low income correlated with the measure of low income used to count public school children. , 3.
-Calculated total number of low-income students in the LEA (A.1 + A.2) 4.
-Total current year Title I, Part A allocation 5.
-LEA per pupil allocation (A.4/A.3) 6.
-Calculated 2017-2018 Private School Reservation (A.2 X A.5) For independent projects this amount will equal the private school reservation reported on PS3101, Part 1, B. Activities to be Conducted with Reserved Funds, Line 2 7.
+Total eligible low-income students attending private Title I attendance area based on one of the follow Blue areas are auto-calculated. a) O using the same measure of low income use. b) O using the results of a survey that, to the extent possible, provided in the complete actual data are unavailable; c) O applying the low-income percentage of each participating public school attendance area, determined pursuant to this section, to the number of private school childreschool attendance area; or If you transferred Tit le II or d) O using an equated measure of low income correlated with the recount public school children.
+Title IV to Title I, then you are - 4l 3.
+Calculated total number of low-income students in the LEA (A.1 + 4.
+Total current year Title I, Part A allocation Title II or IV amounts, and u ιο 5.
+Transfer in from Title II, Part A provide services to 6.
+Transfer in from Title IV, Part A July 12th this calculation 7.
+Total allocation and transfer amount(s) (A.4 + A.5 + A.6) by the system; not be etore.
+8. LEA per pupil allocation (A.7 / A.3) 9.
+Calculated <grant in="" xxxx-xxxx="" year=""> Private School Reservation (A.2 X A.8)</grant> 10. .
 Administration of Title I, Part A program for eligible private nonprofit students.
-For independent projects this amount will equal the administration reservation reported on PS3101, Part 1, B. Activities to be Conducted with Reserved Funds, Line 3 8.
-Total Calculated Private School Reservation (A.6 - A.7) 9.
-Minimum Proportionate share of equitable services for parents and families (A.4 X 1%) X (A.2/A.3) (Optional if current year allocation is less than \$500,000) 10.
-Maximum Proportionate share of equitable services (T otal A.8 - Minimum Proportionate Share A.9)
+For independent projects this amount will equal to the administration reservation reported on PS3101, Part 1, B. Activities to be Conducted with Reserved Funds, Line 3.
+11. .
+Total Calculated Private School Reservation (A.9 - A.10) For independent projects this amount will equal the private school reservation reported on PS3101, Part 1, B. Activities to be Conducted with Reserved Funds, Line 2 12. .
+Minimum Proportionate share of equitable services for parents and families (A.7 \times 1%) \times (A.2 / A.3) (Optional if the total of current year allocation and transfer amount(s) is less than \$500,000) 13 Maximum Proportionate share of equitable services (A.11 - A.12)